-Mount Ogden (9,579 ft) is home to Snowbasin Ski Resort, where the 2002 Winter Olympic downhill ski races were held.
+Mt.
+Ogden (9,579 ft) is home to Snowbasin Ski Resort, where the 2002 Winter Olympic downhill ski races were held.
 This is a popular summit during the summer when hikers are able to either hike from the base of the mountain, or take the gondola up to the Needles Lodge then traverse to the peak.
 There are multiple ways you can summit Mt.
 Ogden – Snowbasin, Taylor’s Canyon, Beus Canyon, or Waterfall Canyon.
 Rock climbing is available on the East facing slabs of Mt.
 Ogden.

-The “normal” route to Mt.Ogden is still via the Needles & Ridge Trail, but instead of heading down and around, you would head up and over.
-This route is still a 4 mile trail, but as an out-n-back.
-You still walk along a ridge, but it is not as narrow nor as rocky as hiking it as a loop.
-Both ways offer fantastic views of Snowbasin below, the city valley and Antelope Island to the West, and Ben Lomond Peak to the north.
-Being plenty of water and sunscreen – there is absolutely no shade on this hike, whichever route you take.
+The Needles Trail to Mt.Ogden begins at the top of the gondola.
+This route is a 4 mile, out-and-back trail.
+You follow the trail as it makes a few switchbacks to the saddle, then follows the curve of the mountain side.
+It offers fantastic views of Snowbasin below, the city valley and Antelope Island to the West, and Ben Lomond Peak to the north.
+Being plenty of water and sunscreen – there is absolutely no shade on this hike.
 Keep an eye out for rattlesnakes – surprisingly, we came across one at the summit of Mt.
 Ogden.

 From SLC drive north on I-15 and take exit 395 towards HWY 89 North, just after the Lagoon.
 Drive 16 miles, then take I-84 East towards Morgan, UT.
 Take exit 92 for Snowbasin Ski Resort, and continue following the signs for Snowbasin.
+Here is a map.

-Distance: Loop – 4.5 miles RT.
-Needles Trail – 4 miles RT
+Distance: 4 miles RT

-Elevation gain: Loop – 1,400 ft.
-Needles Trail – 900 ft.
+Elevation gain: 900 ft.